ozturkfemre/website/content/blogs/hc.md

 3. Average linkage: This method calculates the average distance between all pairs of points in the two clusters being merged.
 [6]

-4. Ward\'s Minimum Variance linkage: This method minimizes the variance of the distances between points within the same cluster.
+4. Ward's Minimum Variance linkage: This method minimizes the variance of the distances between points within the same cluster.
 It merges the clusters that result in the smallest increase in the total sum of squared distances within each cluster.[7]

 The choice of linkage method can have a significant impact on the resulting clusters, as each method has its own strengths and weaknesses.
 Therefore, it is important to carefully consider which linkage method is most appropriate for the data and the specific problem being addressed.
-In this post, I will focus on two metrics which are Ward\'s Minimum Variance Method and Average linkage method.
+In this post, I will focus on two metrics which are Ward's Minimum Variance Method and Average linkage method.

 ------------------------------------------------------------------------

-### Ward\'s Minimum Variance Method
+### Ward's Minimum Variance Method

 Ward linkage is a hierarchical clustering method that aims to minimize the variance of the distances between points within the same cluster.
 It merges the clusters that result in the smallest increase in the total sum of squared distances within each cluster.

-To understand how Ward linkage works, let\'s assume we have n data points and we start with each point in its own cluster.
+To understand how Ward linkage works, let's assume we have n data points and we start with each point in its own cluster.
 At each step, we merge the two clusters that result in the smallest increase in the total sum of squared distances within each cluster.

 To measure the increase in the total sum of squared distances within each cluster, we use the following formula: